Burn Boot Camp Franchise Financial FAQ

 Highest Gross Revenue

-Average Net Operating Income (Mature Locations)
+Average Net Operating Income (system-wide)

-Average Net Operating Margin (Mature Locations)
+Average Net Operating Margin (system-wide)

 Average Revenue for Locations with 500+ Members